Sylvia Lim

-Before entering politics, Lim had served in the Singapore Police Force and worked in Temasek Polytechnic as a law lecturer.
-One week after the 2011 general election, she announced that she would be resigning from her job at Temasek Polytechnic after 12 years of service by what she anticipated to be an increased workload after being elected as part of the Workers' Party team for Aljunied GRC.
+Before entering politics, Lim had served in the Singapore Police Force and worked as a law lecturer.
+One week after the 2011 general election, she announced that she would be resigning from her job after 12 years on account of what she anticipated to be an increased workload after her election to Parliament.
 During the same year, Lim also re-entered the legal sector.
-She is currently counsel at Peter Low Chambers LLC.
+She is currently serving as counsel at Peter Low Chambers LLC.

-First elected to Parliament in the 2011 general election, she previously represented the Serangoon division of Aljunied GRC between 2011 and 2020, and had been a Non-constituency Member of Parliament between 2006 and 2011.
-She is the Opposition Whip in Parliament.

-Education
+Early life

 Lim attended CHIJ Our Lady of Good Counsel, CHIJ St. Joseph's Convent and National Junior College before graduating from the National University of Singapore in 1988 with a Bachelor of Laws degree with honours.
-She went on complete a Master of Laws at the University College London in 1989, and was called to the bar in Singapore in 1991.
-She later completed a master's degree in criminal justice from the Michigan State University in 2014, online.
+She went on to complete a Master of Laws at the University College London in 1989, and was called to the bar in Singapore in 1991.
+She later completed an online master's degree in criminal justice from the Michigan State University in 2014.

 During her undergraduate and postgraduate studies, Lim did volunteer work with the Spastic Children's Association, Salvation Army Home for the Aged and University College Hospital.
 She later did voluntary editorial work for the Criminal Legal Aid Scheme of the Law Society of Singapore.